phanirithvij/nixpkgs-patcher/README.md

 }
 ```

+> [!WARNING]
+> Using URLs like `https://github.com/NixOS/nixpkgs/pull/410328.diff` may be shorter and more convenient, but please be aware that this approach was unofficially rate limited to approximately 1 request per minute, with an initial limit of 5 requests in the past.
+It is advisable to use the longer format to avoid potential issues.

 ### Using nixpkgsPatcher Config

 You can also define patches similarly to how you configured this flake.
 Provide a `nixpkgsPatcher.patches` attribute to `nixosSystem` that takes in `pkgs` and outputs a list of patches.